TheYuriG/blog_lessons/discord_create_channels/README.md

 [_createcategorywithnestedchannels.js_](https://github.com/TheYuriG/blog_lessons/blob/master/discord_create_channels/commands/createcategorywithnestedchannels.js)

 You should be fairly familiar with what's happening here by this point if you have been following along.
-We are requiring the user to provide us a name for the Text Channel and the Voice Channel, we are then fetching that input and using it to create them nested within the Category we created.
+We are requiring the user to provide us a name for the [Text Channel](https://discord.js.org/#/docs/discord.js/main/class/TextChannel) and the [Voice Channel](https://discord.js.org/#/docs/discord.js/main/class/VoiceChannel), we are then fetching that input and using it to create them nested within the [Category](https://discord.js.org/#/docs/discord.js/main/class/CategoryChannel) we created.
 There are only two points that I think it's important to go through in more detail:

 > _const newlyCreatedCategory = await interaction.guild.channels.create({ (line 65)_

-We are now fetching the Category and storing it to a constant, so it can be used to nest the newly created Text and Voice Channels.
+We are now fetching the [Category](https://discord.js.org/#/docs/discord.js/main/class/CategoryChannel) and storing it to a constant, so it can be used to nest the newly created [Text](https://discord.js.org/#/docs/discord.js/main/class/TextChannel) and [Voice Channels](https://discord.js.org/#/docs/discord.js/main/class/VoiceChannel).

 > _await newlyCreatedCategory.children.create({ (lines 74 and 81)_

-Since we now have a Category, we don't need to transverse through the [interaction](https://discord.js.org/#/docs/discord.js/main/class/CommandInteraction), then the [guild](https://discord.js.org/#/docs/discord.js/main/class/Guild), and then the [channels](https://discord.js.org/#/docs/discord.js/main/class/GuildChannelManager) to create our Channels, we can just use the [Category](https://discord-api-types.dev/api/discord-api-types-v10/enum/ChannelType#GuildCategory)'s [children](https://discord.js.org/#/docs/discord.js/main/class/CategoryChannelChildManager) and nest our Channels inside that.
+Since we now have a [Category](https://discord.js.org/#/docs/discord.js/main/class/CategoryChannel), we don't need to transverse through the [interaction](https://discord.js.org/#/docs/discord.js/main/class/CommandInteraction), then the [guild](https://discord.js.org/#/docs/discord.js/main/class/Guild), and then the [channels](https://discord.js.org/#/docs/discord.js/main/class/GuildChannelManager) to create our Channels, we can just use the [Category](https://discord-api-types.dev/api/discord-api-types-v10/enum/ChannelType#GuildCategory)'s [children](https://discord.js.org/#/docs/discord.js/main/class/CategoryChannelChildManager) and nest our Channels inside that.

 Not too bad, now isn't it?
 It's really helpful that all of Discord.JS documentation can easily point you in the right direction whenever you want/need to do something with the API.
 Now, before we wrap up this post, let's go through our final topic, and let's start creating some [Roles](https://discord.js.org/#/docs/discord.js/main/class/GuildMemberRoleManager).

 ## Creating a dynamic named role

-Creating roles, like Threads, does not care about the Channel or its Categories.
-Roles also have many interesting properties that we can modify, like color.
+Creating [Roles](https://discord.js.org/#/docs/discord.js/main/class/Role), like [Threads](https://discord.js.org/#/docs/discord.js/main/class/ThreadChannel), does not care about the Channel or its [Categories](https://discord.js.org/#/docs/discord.js/main/class/CategoryChannel).
+[Roles](https://discord.js.org/#/docs/discord.js/main/class/Role) also have many interesting properties that we can modify, like color.
 Let's tweak a little the code we used for creating a Channel.

 ```js
 // Importing SlashCommandBuilder is required for every slash command